-With the Instant Pot, you can easily just throw everything in there, turn it on for 8 to 10 minutes, let the pressure reduce naturally and voila!
+With the Instant Pot, you can easily just throw everything in there, turn it on for eight to ten minutes, let the pressure reduce naturally and voila!
 Soup!
 However, if you want to eke out as much flavor as possible for this soup (and you do, I promise) do this instead:

 Using your saute setting, heat the olive oil on medium until it is glistening but not smoking.
 Add the onions and cook for one minute until they begin to soften.
 Reduce heat to low and add garlic.
 Cook until onions are translucent then return heat to medium, adding the tomato paste, thyme and oregano.
 Cook for one minute longer, being careful not to scorch the mixture.

 Turn the saute setting off and whisk in 1 cup of the vegetable broth until the tomato paste mixture is smoothly incorporated.
 Add the remaining ingredients, give them a good stir, place the lid securely on the pot and set it to cook on high for 8 minutes.
 Once the cooking is finished, use the pot’s natural release for the best results, but if you’re in a hurry, use the manual release after at least 10 minutes of natural release.

 Season to taste, stir, ladle into serving bowls, top with chopped parsley and serve.